 (Downtown, $8)

-During the run of its modern day-refined production of Verdi's Rigoletto Past Event Like List , Seattle Opera will host a panel discussion about the role of arts in changing a culture steeped in gender-based violence, among other timely topics.
+During the run of its modern day-refined production of Verdi's Rigoletto Past Event List , Seattle Opera will host a panel discussion about the role of arts in changing a culture steeped in gender-based violence, among other timely topics.
 Panelists include local directors Kathy Hsieh and Kelly Kitchens and UW musicologist Judy Tsou.

 Three Seattle poets will read from their new collections: Jed Myers with The Marriage of Space and Time, Tina Schumann with Praising the Paradox, and Heidi Seaborn with Give a Girl Chaos.